mibk/dali/README.md

 # Database Abstraction Layer (í) [![GoDoc](https://godoc.org/github.com/mibk/dali?status.png)](https://godoc.org/github.com/mibk/dali)

 DALí is not exactly a database abstration layer.
-It doesn't try to abstract the SQL in a way that the queries could run without changing on any supported driver.
-It rather abstracts just placeholder manipulation and provides convenient ways for some common situations.
+It doesn't try to abstract the SQL in a way that the queries could run unchanged on any supported database.
+It rather abstracts just the placeholder manipulation and provides convenient ways for some common situations.

-The main goal of this project is to provide a clean, compact API for comunication with an SQL database.
+The main goal of this project is to provide a clean, compact API for communication with SQL databases.

 ## Status